 Neither the ADA nor Missouri’s service dog law includes what some people call therapy dogs or “emotional support animals”: animals that provide a sense of safety, companionship, and comfort to those with psychiatric or emotional disabilities or conditions.
 Although these animals often have therapeutic benefits, they are not trained to perform specific tasks for their handlers.

 Assistance animals can be any animal that provides companionship or emotional support that alleviates one or more identified symptoms or effects of a person’s disability.
 Assistance animals do not need to be specifically trained.

 Where Assistance/Support Animals (ASA) are Allowed

 Assistance/support animals at Avila University are restricted to the residence hall unit (if living on campus) of the individual except to the extent the individual takes the animal outside for natural relief.
 When taking the animal outside of the resident hall unit, the animal must be in a carrier or controlled by a leash or harness.
-Assistance animals are not permitted in any university facilities other than the resident hall unit in which the owner is assigned or to the area approved by the Avila Disability Service Office or Human Resources.
+Assistance animals are not permitted in any university facilities other than the resident hall unit in which the owner is assigned or to the area approved by the Avila Student Access Office or Human Resources.

 Requirements and Responsibilities of the Assistance/Support Animal Handler

 The resident must abide by current city, county and state ordinances, laws, and/or regulations pertaining to the licensing, vaccination, and other requirements of animal ownership applicable to the resident’s ASA.
 It is the resident’s responsibility to know and understand all applicable ordinances, laws, and regulations in addition to university policies applicable to their ASA.
 The university has the right to request documentation of compliance with such ordinances, laws and/or regulations, which may include presentation of vaccination certificate(s), registration or licensing documentation.